linz/template-python-hello-world/README.md

 - [Pyenv](https://github.com/pyenv/pyenv) to use the reference Python version in `pyproject.toml` with a simple `pyenv install`

-1. Install the project dependencies: `poetry install`
+1. Install the project dependencies: `poetry install --no-root`
 2. Activate the virtualenv: `poetry shell`

 Install Git hooks: